-The Newfane Historical Society is a non-profit organization that depends on gifts, fundraising and volunteers to serve the communities of Newfane and Olcott.
-Donations help support the society’s educational programs, special projects, and general operations.
-The Society also publishes a quarterly newsletter, called 'Apple Blossom Times'.
-It receives its main funding through membership dues.
+The Newfane Historical Society depends on gifts, fundraising and volunteers to serve the communities of Newfane and Olcott.
+Donations support the society’s educational programs, special projects, and general operations.
+The Society also publishes a quarterly membership newsletter, "Apple Blossom Times", which receives its main funding through membership dues.

 Recording Secretary: Kristine DeGlopper-Banks